 When Athens was young, in the 7th century BC, Samos was already a political, economic, and naval power.
 In the next century, during Polycrates's reign, it was noted for its arts and sciences and was the expanded site of the vast Temple of Hera, one of the Seven Wonders of the Ancient World.
 The Persian Wars led to the decline of Samos, however, which fell first under Persian rule, and then became subordinate to the expanding power of Athens.
 Samos was defeated by Pericles in 439 BC and forced to pay tribute to Athens.

 Small though it may be, Samos has a formidable list of great citizens stretching through the ages.
 The fabled Aesop, the philosopher Epicurus, and Aristarchos (first in history to place the sun at the center of the solar system) all lived on Samos.
-The mathematician Pythagoras was born in Samos's ancient capital in 580 BC; in his honor, it was renamed Pythagorio in AD 1955 (it only took a couple of millennia).
+The mathematician Pythagoras was born in Samos's ancient capital in 580 BC; in his honor, the town was renamed Pythagorio in AD 1955 (it only took a couple of millennia).
 Plutarch wrote that in Roman times Anthony and Cleopatra took a long holiday on Samos, "giving themselves over to the feasting," and that artists came from afar to entertain them.